 My Gameplayer was on the edge of town between a petrol station and a Kwik Fit.
 The shopfront was a dusty graveyard of eclectic wares — a power drill, a digital camera, an iPod dock.
 A short flight of concrete steps led to the narrow door; I pushed it open and an electric buzzer yelped like a trodden-on dog.

 It was the size of a corner shop.
 It smelled of dust and mould and something like dried milk.
 The carpet was frayed and stained.
-The walls were plated with plastic red shelves holding battered game boxes with handwritten price stickers.
+The walls were plated with plastic red shelves holding battered DVD and game cases with handwritten price stickers.
 In one corner a TV displayed security footage beneath a burnt-in timestamp.
 At either end of the shop stood the fruit machines the kid in Cancer Corner had mentioned, giant and ominous, like the monolith from 2001.

 It wasn’t much like Game or HMV.